 Bawany was a certain candidate who had an inch on the game.
 He would’ve been even more welcomed if no one knew who she was.
 But as life would have it, there was already a groan from the public.
 “This guy.”

-Bawany, being the Public Schools teacher from Pakistan who basically grew up in West Ridge is on leave to campaign against three-term incumbent Silverstein.
+Bawany is a public schools teacher from Pakistan who basically grew up in West Ridge.
+He’s on leave to campaign against three-term incumbent Silverstein.

 He so far has garnered endorsements from the Chicago Teachers Union, United Working Families and even the Chicago Democratic Socialists of America.
-Beyond that however, Bawany represents the new class of progressive candidates, jilting with joy to insert a new policy in City Council.
+Beyond that however, Bawany represents the new class of progressive candidates.
+And they’re jumping with joy to insert a new policy in City Council.

-However, 16 empty seats in the Chicago City Council aren’t only being noticed by Progressives.
+However, 16 empty seats in the Chicago City Council are on the radar for Progressives and others.

 Any conservative would agree with their more liberal counterparts when the record shows how making friends, in-House, is just as crucial as it is to win seats.
 There’s a hope that indie-minded City Council discourse would keep the movement of Chicago fresh and without boundaries or limitations.

 What about this Progressive Movement in the City Council?

 Way back in 2019, five self-identified Democratic Socialists had earlier made history with their election to the City Council, by joining 35th Ward Ald.
 Carlos Ramirez-Rosa, who in specific had been elected in 2015 by being the first-ever and then-sole member of the Democratic Socialists of America in council.